vjeanty02/vjeanty02/README.md

-#### Hi there 👋 \n I'm Virlus Jeanty, A passionate and enthusiast Web developer from Haiti.
+#### Hi👋 I'm Virlus Jeanty, A passionate and enthusiast Web developer from Haiti.

 - 🔭 I’m currently working on web development projects using HTML, CSS, JavaScript, React, NodeJS, Express, MongoDB, Django and Python.
 - 🌱 I’m currently learning new technologies and frameworks to improve my skills and create responsive and dynamic websites.